RooneyMcNibNug/pihole-stuff/wirehole_setup/README.md

 foo@bar:~$ anible-playbook drop_main.yml
 ```

-Please check the destination on the Dropley (Check the comment in `/ansible/taks/drop_wirehole.yml` for help!) to make sure your Wireguard peer connections have been properly generated/configured.
+Please check the destination on the Droplet (Check the comment in `/ansible/taks/drop_wirehole.yml` for help!) to make sure your Wireguard peer connections have been properly generated/configured.

 #### 3. Roll out!